KEY TAKEAWAYS

-Whether you’re an employer who is looking to offer group health insurance to your employees in Canada or someone who is simply curious about how an employee benefits plan works in Canada, this blog is for you!
+This reflects how essential these plans have become in helping businesses stay competitive and support employee well-being beyond what the public health care system covers.
+Whether you are an employer who is looking to offer group health insurance to your employees in Canada or someone who is simply curious about how an employee benefits plan works in Canada, this blog is for you.
+Read on to learn more!

 What is group health insurance?